A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 Equation (9) may appear to be a (non-causal) multiple regression model wherein one has adjusted for the confounders.
 This similarity raises the question of how matching is different from adjusting.
 In this specific example, the difference is in the presence of the weights employed in the weighted least-squares criterion.
-Without these weights, the outcome model would be the traditional model considered in non-causal-inference analyses.
+Without these weights, the outcome model would be the traditional adjusted model considered in non-causal-inference analyses.
 More generally, the matching and adjusting methods can be compared in a variety of ways.
 At the simplest level, one can contrast them by noting that adjusting amounts to ignoring the line connecting the confounder to the treatment variable in Figure 1.
-More broadly, Ho et al. (2007) argue that matching can be viewed as a nonparametric method for adjusting.
-A mathematical analysis of the relationship between the two is presented in Chattopadhyay and Zubizarreta (2023), and a less formal comparison of their pros and cons is discussed by Noah (2021).
-Another perspective through which matching and adjusting can be viewed is model misspecification; it is well-known that if either the treatment model or the outcome model are incorrect, then the estimate of ATE considered here may be biased (Gelman and Hill 2007).
-The impact of model misspecification on bias is studied by Vansteelandt et al. (2010), who also argue that all methods of causal inference, including matching, are designed to minimize this bias.
+More broadly, \citet{ho_etal} argue that matching can be viewed as a nonparametric method for adjusting.
+A mathematical analysis of the relationship between the two is presented in \citep{chatto}, and a less formal comparison of their pros and cons is discussed by \citet{noah}.
+Another perspective through which matching and adjusting can be compared is model misspecification; it is well-known that if either the treatment model or the outcome model is incorrect, then the estimate of ATE considered here may be biased \citep{gelman_book}.
+The impact of model misspecification on bias is studied by \citep{vansteelandt} who also argue that all methods of causal inference, including matching, are designed to minimize this bias.
 In other words, matching alleviates the impact of bias on the estimation of ATE in situations where the treatment model and/or the outcome model may be wrong.
-Given that the matching and adjusting approaches involve different assumptions about the underlying relationships, both estimates of ATE will be presented here.
+Given that the matching and adjusting approaches involve different assumptions about the underlying relationships, both estimates of ATE are presented here.